ghchinoy/studio-scaffold/README.md

-# Cloud AAIE Studio Scaffold for Mesop
+# Studio Scaffold for Mesop

-Mesop scaffold for AAIE Studio apps
+Mesop scaffold for Studio style apps